Join Princess Jondalyn, Talimar, and a flying horse on their adventures.

 Beyond the Gloesmur was written and illustrated by Kathleen E. Deisher.

-Note: This is a high-interest level book that has been well received by reluctant readers!
+Note: This is a high-interest level book that reluctant readers will enjoy reading!
 Preteen boys appreciate it!
 It makes a wonderful gift.

 - Fantasy Fun: A Book Review of Beyond the Gloesmur By Frode Jensen